joshaber/tunnels-test/README.md

 # tunnels-test

-There are two surprising behavior:
+There are two surprising behaviors:
 1. Calling `refreshPorts` after deleting an existing ports throws with `Error: Port 3000->3000 is already in the collection.`.
 Is that intentional?
 Why?
 2. Calling `refreshPorts` can hang indefinitely waiting for a response.